ethereum/ethereum-org-website/src/content/wrapped-ether/index.md

 Some unique qualities that WETH has are:

 - **Simplistic design**: The canonical WETH smart contract has less than 60 lines of code and lacks complexities that can produce unintended bugs or exploitable vulnerabilities.
-- **Zero admin controls**: Your interaction with WETH is fully **trustless** as no one has administrative control of the WETH token contract.
-As such, you don't have to worry about a malicious admin arbitrarily minting or burning tokens, censoring attempts to withdraw your ETH, or blacklisting transfers.
+- **No centralized control*: WETH cannot be changed as no one has administrative control over the WETH token smart contract.
+As such, you don't have to worry about a malicious admin arbitrarily taking advantage of WETH tokens, censoring or attempts to withdraw your ETH.
 - **Non-upgradeable**: The WETH contract is non-upgradeable (unlike many variants) and has remained the same since its launch many years ago.
 - **Extensively audited and tested**: Members of the Ethereum community (including auditors, developers, and security researchers) have tested the security of the WETH contract before _and_ after its launch.
 The WETH contract has also passed formal verification, which is used as a high security standard for Ethereum-based applications.